hashicorp/vault/website/source/docs/concepts/response-wrapping.html.md

 trusted).

-Starting in 0.6, this concept is taken to its logical conclusion: almost every response that Vault generates can be automatically wrapped inside a single-use, limited-time-to-live token's cubbyhole.
+Starting in 0.6, this concept is taken to its logical conclusion: almost every response that Vault generates, except the `auth/` endpoints, can be automatically wrapped inside a single-use, limited-time-to-live token's cubbyhole.
 Details can be found in the [`cubbyhole` backend documentation](https://www.vaultproject.io/docs/secrets/cubbyhole/index.html).

 This capability should be carefully considered when planning your security